-18 RECORD KEEPING
+18. RECORD KEEPING

-• Schools should ensure that a 'Record of medicine administered to an individual child' form is completed and signed giving details of the date, time and dose of any medication administered in school.
-Parents should be

-- informed on the same day and a record kept if, for any reason, medication that a child normally receives is not administered.
+- Schools should ensure that a 'Record of medicine administered to an individual child' form is completed and signed giving details of the date, time and dose of any medication administered in school.
+Parents should be informed on the same day and a record kept if, for any reason, medication that a child normally receives is not administered.
 Schools may wish to keep a copy of the parent's Consent Form to Administer Medication. - Schools will have a record of individual pupil's needs in their Care Plan, which may also form part of their Education, Health and Care Plan if one is in place.
 Schools should review Care Plans regularly, at least annually and whenever there are changes to the pupil's condition or treatment.
 A new Care Plan will usually be required if a pupil moves schools. - Under the Data Protection Act 1998 documents which contain information about an individual's physical or mental health are 'sensitive personal data', or 'special category data' under the General Data Protection Regulation.
 Our schools' admissions document contains the appropriate privacy notice which explains that medical information about a pupil may be required to share with third party organisations.
-Parents upon admission of a child to the school will be required to sign the privacy declaration. - Schools must never display Care Plans in a public place because of the sensitive information they contain, but it would be sensible for schools to make parents, and where appropriate the pupil, aware that this information will be shared and that it will be kept somewhere accessible in case of emergency. - Schools should retain documents connected to a pupil's medical needs and the administration of medication until the child is 25 years old in accordance with Department for Health requirements regarding the retention of medical and health records.
+Parents upon admission of a child to the school will be required to sign the privacy declaration.

+- Schools must never display Care Plans in a public place because of the sensitive information they contain, but it would be sensible for schools to make parents, and where appropriate the pupil, aware that this information will be shared and that it will be kept somewhere accessible in case of emergency. - Schools should retain documents connected to a pupil's medical needs and the administration of medication until the child is 25 years old in accordance with Department for Health requirements regarding the retention of medical and health records.
 Records should be carefully reviewed by the school before they are destroyed at the end of the retention period.

-19 FIRST AID BOXES
+19. FIRST AID BOXES

 - 19.1 Schools should ensure that First Aid boxes, identified by a white cross on a green background, are available in the workplace and contain adequate supplies for treating injuries that may occur based the nature of the potential hazards identified by a risk assessment.
-Schools' should make themselves aware of the Health and Safety Executive's minimum expected provision. - 19.2 Only the expected First Aid supplies should be kept which should not contain creams, lotions or drugs, however seemingly mild, but may include saline or water sachets to irrigate wounds. - 19.3 The location of First Aid boxes and the name of the person responsible for their upkeep should be clearly indicated on notice boards throughout the workplace. - 19.4 First aid boxes must display the following information:- - Staff made aware of where the school's accident book is at training/staff handbook. - 19.5 Authorised school personnel should maintained and restock First Aid Boxes promptly when necessary and the staff who are responsible for maintaining the First Aid Box should be aware of the procedure for reordering supplies.
+Schools' should make themselves aware of the Health and Safety Executive's minimum expected provision. - 19.2 Only the expected First Aid supplies should be kept which should not contain creams, lotions or drugs, however seemingly mild, but may include saline or water sachets to irrigate wounds. - 1.3 The location of First Aid boxes and the name of the person responsible for their upkeep should be clearly indicated on notice boards throughout the workplace. - 19.4 First aid boxes must display the following information:- - The name of the person responsible for their upkeep; - The nearest alternative First Aid box, in case further supplies are required; - A list of the contents of the first aid box and instructions for replenishing arrangements; - The location of the school's accident book. - 19.5 Authorised school personnel should maintained and restock First Aid Boxes promptly when necessary and the staff who are responsible for maintaining the First Aid Box should be aware of the procedure for reordering supplies.